maxmiguta/project3/readme.md

 #### Contact page

 I tested the Contact form on this page and verified that all the required fields do indeed have a validation message coming up for each of them (asking the user to fill it in) if the user tries to submit the form while leaving any of them blank.
 The one exception to this is the *Phone number* field, which is not required, however if the user enters an invalid number (in this case a number of any length other than 10 or 11 digits) then an error message will come up.
 If this field is left blank though - provided everything else is filled in - the form will still submit successfully.
+So I have verified that the form submission is accepted when inputs are valid and denied when an invalid input is provided for any of the fields.

 Upon submission of the form the user should be redirected to the home page and get a successful submission notification near the top of the page.
 Additionally, the user should receive an email on the same email address they provided on the form, telling them that their enquiry has been received and somebody will be in touch.
 The email reply should also contain confirmation of all the details the user provided on the form.
 After testing I can confirm that all of this works as intended.

+#### Issue with Contact form

+I had to set up the use of an external mail server for sending emails with automatic replies to users who filled out my contact form and for this project we were advised to use a simple and free provider, namely **Gmail**.
+Simple, that is, as long as you have a Google/Gmail account, which I do.

+Now, because Google take the security of people's accounts and associated email accounts quite seriously for obvious reasons, there is unfortunately an unavoidable problem that comes with using your personal Google account as a server for sending emails.
+The first time that I tried to submit the contact form on my live site I got a *server error* message because Google was blocking my 'sign in' attempts as they thought somebody else was trying to sign into my account from an "unrecognised device" and/or in an "unusual location".

+I was able to resolve the issue initially by going to my Google account and turning on an option to "allow less secure apps" to access my account.
+However, it turned out that an additional measure had to be taken to get rid of the server error and that was to go to a *DisplayUnlockCaptcha* page on my account and click a button to "allow access to my Google account".

+When it seemed that this email issue was finally resolved it then happened again about a couple of weeks later.
+Thankfully I was able to take care of it straight away by going to the *DisplayUnlockCaptcha* page once more.
+However, if it can happen to me again so soon after verifying my account and while I was testing the contact form on the same (recognised) device then it certainly happen to anybody else testing my form from another location and/or device.

+Users of my website need to be aware of this potential problem should they get a *server error* message when trying to submit the contact form.
+Unfortunately, this is a third-party issue and is therefore out of my control.

 #### Database